-Every year, retailers pace nervously like racehorses at the starting gate as they wait for the holiday gift buying season to officially begin on the day after Thanksgiving.
-The day is called Black Friday because it is the day of the year when retail businesses supposedly move from the red (net loss) into the black (making a profit).
-For ecommerce sellers as well as brick and mortar retailers, the last weeks of the year can be a make or break period.
+Every year, retailers pace nervously like racehorses at the starting gate as they wait for the holiday gift-buying season to begin “officially” on the day after Thanksgiving.
+Black Friday earned its name because it is the day of the year when retail businesses supposedly move from the red (net loss) into the black (making a profit).
+For eCommerce sellers and brick and mortar retailers, the last weeks of the year can be a make-or-break period.
 Many look to Black Friday for signs of what kind of shopping season to expect.
 As sales and foot traffic on the day after Thanksgiving trend down, and the pandemic has reshaped normal commerce, we must ask the question: does Black Friday matter anymore?

 To add local color to the festivities, many independent merchants hold special events to cash in on Black Friday sales that otherwise flow mostly to big national retail chains.
-Events such as Plaid Friday, which started in Oakland, California and has been replicated around the country, encouraging people to shop locally and try many different retailers.
+Events such as Plaid Friday and Small Business Saturday are replicated around the country, encouraging people to shop locally and try many different retailers.

-On a day when most people are off work and gift lists are being made, Americans want to go shopping.
+On a day when most people are off work, Americans want to go shopping.

 Black Friday is on its way out.
-Every year, online shopping takes a bigger bite out of brick and mortal retail sales, Cyber Monday is creeping closer to Black Friday with deals starting the Sunday before or earlier.
+Every year, online shopping takes a bigger bite out of brick-and-mortar retail.
+Cyber Monday is creeping closer to Black Friday, with deals starting on Sunday or earlier.
 In fact, many of the people who storm the doors at malls across the country the day after Thanksgiving aren’t there to buy.
 They have come to look.
 Once they decide what they want, they will go online and look for better deals.

-As smart phones and tablets increase the reach of ecommerce and the availability of fast Wi-Fi spreads, ecommerce becomes and ever bigger retail force.
-Customers who don’t want to brave the crowds of crazed shoppers in manic pursuit of Black Friday deals can shop till they drop from the comfort of their own sofas.
+As smartphones and tablets increase the reach of eCommerce and the availability of fast Wi-Fi spreads, eCommerce becomes a far more powerful retail force.
+Customers who don’t want to brave the crowds of crazed shoppers in manic pursuit of Black Friday deals can shop till they drop from the comfort of their sofas.

-Add to this the fact that up to half of people who do shop the weekend after Thanksgiving will look for online deals, and Black Friday starts to look decidedly pale.
-Online shoppers spend more per person and ecommerce holiday sales continue to experience double digit growth.
-With stores that never close, ecommerce sellers make the concept of Black Friday practically obsolete.
+Add to this the fact that up to half of people who shop the weekend after Thanksgiving will look for online deals, and Black Friday starts to look decidedly pale.
+Online shoppers spend more per person and eCommerce holiday sales continue to experience double-digit growth.
+With stores that never close, eCommerce sellers make the concept of Black Friday practically obsolete.

 The forecasts of holiday sales trends that come out of Black Friday aren’t to be trusted either, according to data site 538.com.
-So even the news reports about Black Friday sales are mostly hot air.
+So even the news reports about Black Friday sales are primarily hot air.
+Even the NRF has changed its tune, noting that Black Friday deals and promotions may be mainly marketing designed to get people to shop online — especially on Cyber Monday.

-Another trend that’s draining the life out of Black Friday is the shift to ever earlier holiday sales.
-Not only do the Christmas decorations start appearing before the Halloween pumpkins disappear; the Black Friday deals that lure shoppers are coming early too.
+Today, Black Friday deals that lure shoppers are coming early too.
 Amazon, Walmart, and Target are among the large retailers offering special holiday sales prices starting in November, both online and (for Target and Walmart) in-store.
 We’re among the companies recommending this practice to help you fill the orders your customers have.

 Black Friday has always been more about chaos than cash register cha-ching.
-In 2005, Black Friday became the biggest shopping day of the year, but it wasn’t on top before that and it had slipped back to second place by 2014, behind the Saturday before Christmas, which is sometimes called Super Saturday.
+In 2005, Black Friday became the biggest shopping day of the year, but it wasn’t on top before that, and it had slipped back to second place by 2014, behind the Saturday before Christmas, sometimes called Super Saturday.
 Cyber Monday 2020 statistics show that it took over from Black Friday as the biggest shopping day of the year, bringing in about $2.4 billion more.
 Surveys also note that more people say they’ll shop on Cyber Monday this year.